 “I think the case itself holds out dangers for the public in the use of new technology,” says Sidley.

 Noakes is characteristically bullish.
-In an interview with EWN’s Stephen Grootes, he says Strydom’s action is “possibly the best thing that’s ever happened to medicine in the past 10 or 20 years”.
+In an interview with EWN’s Stephen Grootes, he said that Strydom’s action was“possibly the best thing that’s ever happened to medicine in the past 10 or 20 years”.
 How so?

 He says the HPCSA will have to investigate not just him, but “what dietitians are teaching the South African public about nutrition”, and the scientific basis – or lack thereof.
 It will have to rule on the science around porridge as a first food for infants.
-That’s if suggesting meat and veg constitutes “unconventional advice” and “unprofessional conduct”.
+That’s if it manages to prove that suggesting meat and veg for infants constitutes “unconventional advice” and “unprofessional conduct”.

 Noakes has been researching infant nutrition for some years now.
 He told Grootes that porridge was “not an ideal food”, not just because it is fattening.
 Infants need food in their first two years of life that provide critical “brain–specific nutrients”.
 Animal-based foods provide these nutrients in excess.
 Cereal-based foods, such as porridge, do not, he said.

 Campbell agrees.
-She says no dietitian will (or should) contest that the one nutrient a baby runs out of by six months is iron, and that the best source of bioavailable iron is meat.
+She says that no dietitian will (or should) contest that the one nutrient a baby runs out of by six months is iron.
+And that the best source of bioavailable iron is meat.